MiquelAbella/board-backend/README.md

 ```bash
   npm start
 ```
-You have to create a.env file in the root folder with these variables
+You have to create a.env file in the root folder with these variables:

 PORT=4000

-DB_CNN='url pointing to a db created in mongodb' TOKEN_SECRET='string of your chocie'
+DB_CNN='url pointing to a db created in mongodb'

+TOKEN_SECRET='string of your chocie'